-NAMA: 95% of its original senior debt has been repaid
+NAMA: 91% of its original debt has been repaid

-- NAMA's operating performance is strong - Acquired 12,000 loans (over 60,000 saleable property units) related to €74bn par of loans of 780 debtors for €32bn - NAMA continues to generate net profit after impairment charges. - It has repaid €28.7bn (95%) of €30.2bn of original senior debt - NAMA is meeting and exceeding its senior debt redemption targets well ahead of schedule.
-It remains on course, subject to market conditions, to redeem all senior debt (€30.2 billion) by end-2017 and its subordinated debt (€1.6 billion) by 2020. - NAMA remains on course to deliver a surplus for Irish taxpayers which is currently estimated within a range of €1.6bn to €2.3bn, according to its management team - if current market conditions remain favourable. - In October 2015, NAMA announced a new initiative to develop up to 20,000 housing units by 2020 subject to commercial viability.
+- NAMA's operating performance is strong - Acquired 12,000 loans (over 60,000 saleable property units) related to €74bn par of loans of 780 debtors for €32bn - NAMA continues to generate net profit after impairment charges. - It has repaid €27.6bn (91%) of €30.2bn of original senior debt - NAMA is meeting and exceeding its senior debt redemption targets well ahead of schedule and remains firmly on course to meet its ultimate target of redeeming all of its senior debt by 2018 - two years ahead of the schedule originally set when NAMA began its operations. - NAMA remains on course to deliver a surplus for Irish taxpayers which is currently estimated within a range of €1.6bn to €2.3bn, according to its management team if current market conditions remain favourable. - In October 2015, NAMA announced a new initiative to develop up to 20,000 housing units by 2020 subject to commercial viability.